 My favourite to draw was the old Regent Cinema - mainly because its such an iconic almost art deco looking building with amazing symmetry.
 I thought the timing was good as there are whispers its going to be renovated soon, so I wanted to capture it as I know it now.
 Slightly run down, full of cracks but still proud and imposing.

-Yeah the response online has been great - I’ve had lots of suggestions for different drawings and the chap who runs the Bandstand Society has had a few prints of the Bandstand drawing.
+The response online has been great - I’ve had lots of suggestions for different drawings and the chap who runs the Bandstand Society has had a few prints of the Bandstand drawing.
 Obviously a lot of people have suggested the pier, but I can’t decide which way I want to draw it yet.
-I will though ;)
+I will though.

 I learnt that I love drawing old buildings - ha ha…. the good thing about them is you can use a lot of artistic license - I don’t draw people, mainly because I can’t stand the accuracy you have to achieve - get the nose slightly wrong and it won’t look anything like the person you’re trying to draw, but with a building, you can add or remove things and still achieve the desired result - want a window to look darker?
 Make it darker.
 Want to add cracks to brickwork… go ahead.
 You can almost create something new and satisfying and no one will care.

 I’m not sure the series will ever end if I’m honest.
 My plans are to exhibit the original drawings when I have enough, but in the short term I plan to have a stall somewhere when the weather gets nicer to sell the prints.
 Once I’ve covered all the traditionally interesting buildings, I’ll move onto the more unusual ones, as all architecture can be interesting to someone, whether it’s an attractive building like the Timeball Tower or a strange boarded up shop, if it makes me wanna draw it, I’ll draw it.